 Average long term care costs in the U.S. are high, and rising

-In Genworth Financial’s 2017 Cost of Care Survey, they found that long term care costs are high and have been steadily rising over the years.
+In Genworth Financial’s 2018 Cost of Care Survey, they found that long term care costs are high and have been steadily rising over the years.

 Note: National median costs are used for comparisons and prices will vary depending on location.

 Estimate the cost of long term care to prepare for the future

 To get an estimate of the cost of long term care based on your older adult’s location and care needs, use Genworth’s free long term care cost calculator.